Recognizing And Navigating Teen Depression

 Teen depression can be a severe mental health disorder that may cause persistent feelings of sadness and a loss of interest in activities.
-It can affect how a teenager thinks, feels, and acts, and it can result in emotional, functional, and physical problems.
-It can be important to ensure that your teen receives help and support from a licensed mental health professional if you believe they may be experiencing depression.
+Symptoms of depression can affect how a teenager thinks, feels, and acts, potentially leading to serious emotional, functional, and physical problems.
+It can be important to ensure that your teen receives help and support from a medical provider and/or licensed mental health professional if you believe they may be experiencing it.
 Other ways you may support your teenager could be by encouraging a healthy lifestyle, supporting their interests, concentrating on the positives, teaching them healthy coping skills, and maintaining open communication.
 If you find that you don’t know the best ways to guide your teenager through this tough time, you may benefit from online therapy.

 Depression In Teenagers

-It can be understandable why teens often experience dramatic mood swings when you consider that fluctuating hormones are typically added to the numerous other changes that generally take place during the teenage years.
+It can be understandable why teens often experience dramatic mood swings when you consider that fluctuating hormones are typically added to the numerous other changes that generally take place during a teen’s life during the teenage years.
 According to the American Psychiatric Association, one in five children usually experiences depression, and about 20% of these young people receive the help they need.
-Often, therapy can be very beneficial for teens in helping them work through depression and other mental health concerns.
+Often, therapy can be very beneficial for teens in helping them work through this and other mental health concerns.

 If you’ve noticed that your teenager has been deeply sad for longer than two weeks and they exhibit additional signs of depression, it may be time to seek medical treatment.